drew-bond-braze/tamos/README.md

 For issues or questions:
 1. Check the troubleshooting section
 2. Review browser console for errors
-3. Ensure all files are properly loaded
+3. Verify environment variables are set correctly
-4. Verify browser compatibility
+4. Check Next.js and NextAuth documentation

 ---

-**Note**: This application stores all data locally in your browser.
+**Note**: This application stores form data locally in your browser.
 Make sure to export your data regularly for backup purposes.
+Authentication is handled server-side via NextAuth.